pyrddlgym-project/pyRDDLGym/docs/jax.rst

     env.close()

-Here, we have used an open-loop (offline) controller.
+Here, we have used an open-loop controller.
-To use periodic replanning, simply change the controller type to online:
+To use periodic replanning, simply change the controller type as below:

 .. code-block:: python